Request Request an Appointment Call Call Us Map View Map

 The Denture Creation Process

 Because dentures are custom-made for a patient’s mouth, creating them involves a multi-step process.
-In particular, it adheres to the methods below:
+It adheres to the methods below:

 • Step 1: Your dentist will take a dental impression of your upper and lower gums.
 The resulting model will be sent to a lab to help create the dentures.